 Your sonic brand is the unique soundscape that drives home the tone and personality of your brand voice.
 This collection of sounds can be of a musical quality, embodied by the voice of a particular individual or synthetic vocalization, or both.

-A sonic brand can be composed of everything from a sonic logo featured in commercials and digital ads, to the sound effects produced when a customer uses your app or website, to a company’s hold music, and beyond.
+A sonic brand can be composed of everything audio, whether that looks like a sonic logo featured in commercials and digital ads, the sound effects produced when a customer uses your app or website, a company’s hold music, and beyond.

-Some brands, like Apple, have grown iconic for their product’s ringtone and startup sound.
-Others, such as Mastercard, have carefully deliberated their sonic brand so that it spans every consumer touchpoint, all the way down to the point-of-sale terminal.
+Some brands, like Netflix, have become iconic for their product’s startup sound.
+Others, such as Avon, have carefully deliberated their sonic brand so that it spans every consumer touchpoint, all the way down to the point-of-sale terminal.

-Your brand voice is how your brand’s personality comes to life through all modes of expression, from the written word, to visuals, and audio.
-It is how your brand’s core values are expressed, and acts as the joining force between all of your content, ensuring that your brand seamlessly feels ‘like you’ and creates the right emotional reaction, no matter the channel (audio, visual, digital, in-person, etc.).
+Your brand voice is how your brand’s personality comes to life through all modes of expression, from the written word to visuals and audio.
+It is how your brand’s core values are expressed and acts as the joining force between all of your content, ensuring that your brand seamlessly feels ‘like you’ and creates the right emotional reaction, no matter the channel (audio, visual, digital, in-person, etc.).

-Today, sonic branding is held up as a unique identifier, as distinct and carefully crafted as a brand’s logo.
+Today, sonic branding is recognized as a unique identifier, just as distinct and carefully crafted as a brand’s visual logo.
 The intentional selection of sound elements is meant to create consistency throughout every touchpoint of the customer experience.

-Because of its importance, sonic branding needs not only to mirror, but to enhance your brand voice.
-Luckily, showing personality and striking an emotional chord is exactly what audio is good at – bringing your values and intended emotional reactions, quite literally, to life.
+Because of its importance, sonic branding needs to not only mirror, but enhance your brand voice.
+Luckily, showing personality and striking an emotional chord is exactly what audio is good at: bringing your values and intended emotional reactions, quite literally, to life.

 Bringing Your Brand Voice to Life in 3 Steps

-Here’s how you can take your brand’s voice and bring it to life through audio in three simple steps:
+Here’s how you can bring your brand’s voice to life through audio: